ttb3ar/MD4IoT-Health-Check/README.md

 Credentials should be stored in a .json format such as in the example file
 Then encrypt using the program before storing the outputted key in a secure location
-Best to delete the original .json
+(Best to practice is to delete the original .json and securley save the decryption key)

 ## Setup
 Click on download to get the installer

 Alternativley:
 Place the application, icon, .enc/.json files, and transaltions folder (contaning files) in the same directory

-## To run
-cd to the directory you have the application saved and: python MSP.py
+-> cd to the directory you have everything saved in and run build.py

-*Alternativley:*
-Would upload the .exe but github has a 25mb upload limit:
-run:
-  pip install pyinstaller

-make sure you have the translation folder, favicon, and .py all in one folder. cd to that folder
-then do:

-  pyinstaller --add-data "translations;translations" --onefile --noconsole --icon=favicon.ico --name="MD4IoT SSH Ping Check" MSP3.py
+(Read build guide.pdf more more details)
+(as of version 2.0.0 you may need to put in translation files manually)

 ## To do:
 optimize boot speed
 enhance logging capabilities (forwarding results to syslog, customizable output, etc.)
 automatic mode to intergrate with task scheduler
+ui improvments (settings panel, general overhaul)
+more robust install/packaging script

 ## Screenshots:
 ### EN: